-4.1.3 Changes in Rainfall
+4.1.3 Changes in rainfall

-Of the (95%, n=281) farmers sampled in the study on perceiving changes in rainfall, the most adopted strategies (Fig 2) were: planting of drought-tolerant varieties (70%), increasing area under small grain (79%), reducing area under maize (42%) and use of conservation agriculture (62%).
+Of the (95%, n=281) farmers sampled in the study perceiving changes in rainfall, the most adopted strategies (Fig 2) in response to changes in rainfall were planting of drought tolerant varieties (70%), increase area under small grain (79%), reduced area under maize (42%) and use of conservation agriculture (62%).

-4.1.4 Changes in Drought Frequency
+4.1.4 Changes in drought frequency

-A high perception of drought occurrence has been noticed by the farmers over the past 5 years.
-In trying to mitigate the effects of drought, farmers have adopted a number of measures as shown on Fig 3 below.
-The most commonly adopted measures in response to drought occurrence were: increasing area under small grain (87%), planting of drought-resistant varieties (82), conservation agriculture (76%), and planting of short season varieties (75%).
+High perception of drought occurrence has been noticed by the farmers over the past 5 years.
+In trying to mitigate the effects of drought, farmers have adopted a number of measures as shown in Fig 3 below.
+Most commonly adopted measures in response to drought occurrence was increasing area under small grain (87%), planting of drought resistant varieties (82), conservation agriculture (76%), and planting of short season varieties (75%).